BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

 source("https://bioconductor.org/biocLite.R")

-Use bioclite("package_name") function to install packages SummarizedExperiment, DESeq2 and airway.
+Use BiocManager::install("package_name") function to install packages SummarizedExperiment, DESeq2 and airway.

 Note: If package base is not already installed, please install that as well.